How to Register a Geographical Indication (Place of Origin) in Singapore

 Under the GI Act, all GIs (registered or unregistered) have a basic level of protection.
 This basic level of protection allows producers and traders (or associations of such producers/traders) of goods indicated by the GI (where such producers, traders and associations of such producers/traders are known as “interested parties”) to take action against someone who uses the GI in relation to goods that do not come from the place indicated by the GI.

 However, it may be in your best interests to register a GI, which will provide enhanced protection among other benefits.

 What are the Benefits of Registering a Geographical Indication?

 For most unregistered GIs, action can be taken against someone misusing the GI only if the use of the GI in question misleads the public as to the geographical origin of the goods.

 For clarity, the possible remedies for such an action are an order restraining the use of the GI and/or damages or an account of profits to the person bringing the action.
-The court may also order that the goods in question be delivered up to the plaintiff and then destroyed or forfeited if the earlier mentioned remedies are not adequate to compensate the plaintiff.
+The court may also order that the goods in question be delivered up to the claimant (i.e. the person who brought the action, and who may also be known as the “plaintiff”) and then destroyed or forfeited if the earlier mentioned remedies are not adequate to compensate the claimant.

 Registered GIs have enhanced protection in that it does not matter whether the use of the registered GI was misleading to the public or not.